bertofurth/Seagate-Central-Samba/INSTRUCTIONS_FIRMWARE_UPGRADE_METHOD.md

 #### TODO : Add other options??
-If anyone else has any suggestions about quick settings on the Seagate Central that could be optimized using this procedure then please raise an issue and we can look into it.
+If anyone else has any suggestions about quick settings on the Seagate Central that could be modified and optimized using this procedure then please raise an issue and we can look into it.

 ### Run the script
-Execute the script as per the following example.
+Execute the **make_seagate_firmware.sh** script as per the following example.
 The first argument is the name of the original unmodified Seagate Central firmware image.
 The second argument is the name of the directory containing the cross compiled samba software.

-     ./make_seagate_firmware.sh ./Seagate-HS-update-201509160008F.img ./cross
+     ./make_seagate_firmware.sh ./Seagate-HS-update-201509160008F.img ./seagate-central-samba

 The script should generate output indicating the status of the process.
 Finally it should display the name of the new generated firmware image,